mattbrictson/capistrano-mb/README.md

 ## History

-This gem used to be called capistrano-fiftyfive, because it was initially built by [55 Minutes](http://55minutes.com) to automate its Rails deployments.
-I have since taken over ownership of the gem and renamed it to capistrano-mb to avoid any confusion.
+This gem used to be called `capistrano-fiftyfive`.
+If you are upgrading from capistrano-fiftyfive, refer to the [CHANGELOG entry for v0.22.0](CHANGELOG.md#0220-2015-06-22) for migration instructions.

-If you are upgrading from `capistrano-fiftyfive`, refer to the [CHANGELOG entry for v0.22.0](CHANGELOG.md#0220-2015-06-22) for migration instructions.
+As of 0.33.0, capistrano-mb no longer supports Ubuntu 12.04 or 14.04.
+If your server runs one of these older versions, use [capistrano-mb 0.32.0](https://github.com/mattbrictson/capistrano-mb/tree/v0.32.0).

 ## Contributing